danavery/AudioLoop/DEV_GUIDE.md

 This is a project in rapid development and has no production users.
 Maintaining backwards compatibility during code changes is not required and will only complicate the codebase unnecessarily.
 Do not be concerned about backwards compatibility.

+## Workflow Modes

+AudioLoop supports two primary workflow modes designed for different use cases:

+### Production Mode (Default)
+**Use case**: Real-world deployment with truly unlabeled datasets
+- **Ground truth**: Not available - you don't know the true labels
+- **Active learning**: Generates predictions without ground truth columns
+- **Metrics tracking**: Shows prediction and confidence metrics only
+- **Human labeling**: Manual review using web UI or terminal interface
+- **Goal**: Build models for actual unknown audio classification tasks

+### Evaluation Mode (Research/Testing)
+**Use case**: Research, development, and algorithm testing with known datasets
+- **Ground truth**: Available - you have the true labels for comparison
+- **Active learning**: Use `--with-ground-truth` flag to include evaluation columns
+- **Metrics tracking**: Shows full evaluation metrics (F1, precision, recall, accuracy)
+- **Auto-labeling**: Can use `auto_label_candidates.py` for rapid testing
+- **Goal**: Test candidate selection strategies, tune hyperparameters, compare methods

+**Key Distinction**: Production mode is for real deployment where ground truth is unknown.
+Evaluation mode is for research and testing where ground truth is available for validation.

 ## Common Commands

 ### Data Preparation (One-time Setup)